faustbrian/toml/docs/parsing.md

----
-title: Parsing TOML
-description: Parse TOML strings and files into PHP arrays or objects with comprehensive error handling and validation.
----

 Parse TOML content from strings or files into native PHP data structures with full TOML 0.4.0 specification support.

 ## Parsing Methods